Description

 'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'

-• Looking at the downside volatility of 6.7% in the last 5 years of Enhanced Permanent Portfolio Strategy, we see it is relatively lower, thus better in comparison to the benchmark SPY (14.9%)
+• The downside deviation over 5 years of Enhanced Permanent Portfolio Strategy is 6.6%, which is smaller, thus better compared to the benchmark SPY (14.9%) in the same period.

-• During the last 3 years, the downside deviation is 6.1%, which is lower, thus better than the value of 12.3% from the benchmark.
+• During the last 3 years, the downside volatility is 6.2%, which is lower, thus better than the value of 12.3% from the benchmark.

 Sharpe: